-(q) Acquisitions
+(p) Acquisitions

 The Company accounts for business combinations using the acquisition method of accounting as prescribed by FASB ASC Topic 805, Business Combinations ("Topic 805").
 The Company allocates the purchase price of its acquisitions to the tangible and intangible assets, and liabilities including certain contingent liabilities acquired based upon their estimated fair values.
 The excess of purchase price over those fair values is recorded as goodwill.
 Acquisition-related expenses and restructuring costs are recognized separately from the business combination and are expensed as incurred.
-Prior to fiscal 2009, the Company accounted for business combinations using the purchase method of accounting.
-Under the purchase method, the total purchase price, including transaction costs, was allocated to the acquired assets and liabilities based on their estimated fair value as of the date of acquisition.

-(r) Goodwill and Other Intangible Assets, Net
+(q) Goodwill and Other Intangible Assets, Net